This is a guest post by Ozgur Unlu, founder of Interviewjoy.com

 One of the best things I did early in my career is to do research and come up with a nearly perfect resume template that will give me the edge in the ever-competitive job search landscape.
 In retrospect, I think it was the best thing I did for my career.

 It is not a surprise though, your CV/resume is almost always your first point of contact, your 30 seconds chance to make an impression on your recruiter.
 Yet, it is amazing how so many people underestimate the value of a well-structured, precisely written professional resume.

-Based on my experiences of reviewing hundreds of CV / resumes in my career, I wanted to share the most important aspects of a perfect resume, the one that will be the only resume you’ll need going forward.
+Based on my experiences of reviewing hundreds of CV / resumes in my career, I wanted to share the most important aspects of a perfect resume, the one that will be the only free resume template you’ll need going forward.

 So let’s begin!